DART Accessibility Information

 - Personal Care Attendants - no charge

-Paratransit Fare Coupons can be purchased online at www.DARTStore.org, at the DART Store at 1401 Pacific (DART Headquarters at Akard Station) or other DART Pass Outlet Locations.
-Note: A valid Paratransit ID Card must be shown at the time of purchase and quantities are limited to five booklets per transaction.
+Paratransit Fare Coupons can be purchased online at www.DARTStore.org or at the DARTmart at 1401 Pacific (DART Headquarters at Akard Station).
+Note: Quantities are limited to five booklets per transaction with a valid Paratransit ID or copy of a valid Paratransit ID.
 Each coupon is good for a one-way fare on Paratransit Services and must be used with a valid Paratransit ID Card.

 - View more information about DART Paratransit Services, including the eligibility process, certification forms and travel training information.

-More information to help ensure safe and secure transportation for persons with disabilities in the event of disaster or emergency is available at www.dotcr.ost.dot.gov/asp/emergencyprep.asp
+More information to help ensure safe and secure transportation for persons with disabilities in the event of disaster or emergency is available at:

 (This information will open in a new browser window.)